VadimZonder/showoff/README.md

 # Development
-Application is built using Ruby on Rails 5.2.0 and Ruby version 2.5.1 Some of the essential gems used: rest-client, bootsnap, puma.
+Application is built using Ruby on Rails 5.2.0 and Ruby version 2.5.1 => may need to run '$rvm install 2.5.1' to update the ruby version Some of the essential gems used: rest-client, bootsnap, puma.

 # Deploying Locally